Are you in need of some workflow examples to make your teams smarter?

 “By when should a successful candidate be fully on board as a team member?”

-These are key factors in a typical hiring process, and setting up workflow for them ensures important details are not missed along the way.
+These are key factors in a typical hiring process, and setting up a workflow for them ensures important details are not missed along the way.
 Because when you miss relevant details in the hiring process:

 - Candidates are not properly assessed.